cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

   - `--keycap-small-font-size` (only if needed)
   - `--keycap-extra-small-font-size` (only if needed)
   - `--keycap-tt-font-size` (only if needed)
+  - `--keycap-background`, a color
+  - `--keycap-background-active`, a color
+  - `--keycap-background-border`, a color
+  - `--keycap-background-border-bottom`, a color
+  - `--keycap-text`, a color
+  - `--keycap-text-active`, a color
+  - `--keycap-secondary-text`, a color
+  - `--keycap-modifier-background, a color
+  - `--keycap-modifier-border, a color
+  - `--keycap-modifier-border-bottom, a color

 Set these CSS variables on any selector inherited by the `math-field` tag, for example, `body`: although CSS styles are "invisible" to custom components, CSS variables